The world of paprika is surprisingly complex…

 What’s the main difference between paprika and smoked paprika?

 The difference is simple, yet it makes all the difference in flavor.
 Whereas normal paprika is crushed dried chilies, smoked paprika uses chilies that are smoke-dried and then crushed.
+They are typically smoked with oak which leads to a strong outdoorsy flavor.
+Some find it tastes a little like liquid smoke in powder form which makes it a terrific dry rub and spice for barbecue dishes and hearty meats.

 Is smoked paprika hotter than regular paprika?